NEET/JEE Coaching Scholarship

 P(A∪B) = P(A) + P(B)

-But as per the conditions in question, it is not necessary that they will meet the condition because it might be possible that
+But as per the conditions in question, they don't need to meet the condition because it might be possible.

 P(A ∩ B) ≠ 0